 - The dental clinic appeared clean and well-maintained. - The practice had infection control procedures which reflected published guidance. - Staff knew how to deal with medical emergencies.
-Appropriate medicines and life-saving equipment were available. - The practice had systems to manage risks for patients, staff, equipment and the premises. - Safeguarding processes were in place and staff knew their responsibilities for safeguarding vulnerable adults and children.
+Appropriate medicines and life-saving equipment were available. - Safeguarding processes were in place and staff knew their responsibilities for safeguarding vulnerable adults and children. - The practice had some systems to help them manage risk to patients and staff.
+Improvements should be made to the system, to ensure any recommendations from the fire risk assessments are actioned.
+Improved stock control protocols were needed as part of the management of medicines. - 1 Clifton Dental Practice Limited Inspection report 17/07/2023